Mammoth Cave offers several picnic areas throughout the park. As you prepare and enjoy your meal, help protect the park, wildlife, and yourself:

 Sloans Crossing Pond Picnic Area

 Located next to Sloans Crossing Pond along Mammoth Cave Parkway.
-The site includes accessible picnic tables and trashcans.
+The site has 3 tables and includes accessible picnic tables and trashcans.